Nephrotoxicity of piperacillin-tazobactam combined with vancomycin: Should it be a concern?

 The combination of piperacillin/tazobactam (TZP) and vancomycin (VAN) is commonly used as empirical antibiotic therapy 1.
 Recent literature has suggested that the concomitant use of TZP and VAN is associated with a higher risk of acute kidney injury (AKI) compared to the use of VAN alone 1.
 The specific mechanism by which a combination of TZP and VAN may cause AKI is not well understood, but it is postulated that there is an additive effect of interstitial nephritis and direct cellular necrosis when TZP and VAN are used in combination 2.

 Balci and colleagues3 performed a single-centre, retrospective cohort study to evaluate the risk of AKI across different patient groups, i.e. patients receiving (i) both TZP and VAN, (ii) VAN alone, (iii) TZP alone and (iv) both meropenem (MER) and VAN.
 Patients admitted to the ICU, patients developing septic shock, pregnant women and patients with a baseline serum creatinine > 2 mg/dL were excluded from analysis.
 An increase of ≥50% in serum creatinine or an absolute increase of ≥0.3 mg/dL from baseline during antibiotic therapy or in the 72 hours after discontinuation of the treatment was described as AKI.
 Both univariate analysis and multivariable regression was used to study the impact of the four different antibiotic regimens on the risk of AKI.
 Possible predictors of AKI for the multivariable analysis were selected based on a p-value<0.20 in univariate analysis.
+IF his comes to damage your skin, consider the help from an expert for which we recommend to check this reconstructive surgery pics.

 A total of 402 patients were included in the study, 76 patients developed AKI.